ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 nothing # hide
 ```

 Next, we define our model.
 Note that we use the `MyBernoulli` node in the model.
 The model consists of a single latent variable `π`, which has a `Beta` prior and is the parameter of the `MyBernoulli` likelihood.
 The `MyBernoulli` node takes the value of `π` as its parameter and returns a binary observation.
 We set the hyperparameters of the `Beta` prior to be 4 and 8, respectively, which correspond to a distribution slightly biased towards higher values of `π`.
 The model is defined as follows:

 ```@example create-node
-@model function coin_model_mybernoulli(n)
+@model function coin_model_mybernoulli(y)

-    # `datavar` creates data 'inputs' in our model
-    y = datavar(Float64, n)

     # We endow θ parameter of our model with some prior
     π ~ Beta(4.0, 8.0)
     # We assume that outcome of each coin flip is governed by the MyBernoulli distribution
-    for i in 1:n
+    for i in eachindex(y)
         y[i] ~ MyBernoulli(π)
     end
 end
 ```

 Finally, we can run inference with this model and the generated dataset:

 ```@example create-node
 result_mybernoulli = infer(
-    model = coin_model_mybernoulli(length(dataset)),
+    model = coin_model_mybernoulli(),
     data  = (y = dataset, ),
 )
 ```

 We have now completed our experiment and obtained the posterior marginal distribution for p through inference.
 To evaluate the performance of our inference, we can compare the estimated posterior to the true value.
-In our experiment, the true value for p is 0.75, and we can see that the estimated posterior has a mean of approximately 0.713, which shows that our custom node was able to successfully pass messages towards the `π` variable in order to learn the true value of the parameter.
+In our experiment, the true value for p is `0.75`, and we can see that the estimated posterior has a mean close to this value, which shows that our custom node was able to successfully pass messages towards the `π` variable in order to learn the true value of the parameter.

 ```@example create-node
 using Plots